 No matter how terrible, people should face it and learn from this, not forget about it.
 If you stay in Budapest for a few days just come and light a candle.

-If you are deeply interested in jewish histroy then I would recommend any of our well organised private tour.
+If you are deeply interested in Jewish history then I would recommend any of our well organised private tours.